How To Integrate Payment Gateways Into Your Website

 If you’re selling services online, then you need a way to accept payments from your customers.
 Period.

 While there are a number of different payment processors out there, one option that you may want to consider is integrating a payment gateway into your website.
-But what are payment gateways?
-And how do you go about integrating one into your site?
+At this point, you should already know what payment gateways are, but how do you go about integrating one into your site?

-In this article, I will be answering both of those questions and more!
-By the end, you’ll know everything you need to know about payment gateways, how to integrate one into your agency website, and why they help you keep track of invoices and payments.
+By the end of this article, you’ll know how to integrate a payment gateway into your agency website, and how it will help you keep track of invoices and payments.

 Why do agencies need an integrated payment gateway?